Spomky-Labs/lexik-jose-bridge/Resources/doc/Configuration.md

         content_encryption_algorithm: 'A256GCM'
 ```

+**Note: we highly recommend you to enable the encryption support as the token may contain very sensitive information**

 # Lexik JWT Authentication Bundle Configuration

 Now you just have to set the `lexik_jose_bridge.encoder` as encoder service for the Lexik JWT Authentication Bundle: